 TRUX Customers Reap the Benefits of Increased Visibility and More

-Real-time GPS tracking is only one of many features of the TRUX all-in-one trucking logistics platform for dump trucks.
+Real-time GPS tracking is only one of many features of the TRUX all-in-one dump truck logistics platform.
 Like most real-time GPS tracking systems, the solution increases visibility for dispatchers by showing the location of trucks as they move along their routes or are parked in the yard.
 Dispatchers will also know if a driver is stopping for a break or making a side trip.

 Planning a few days or even a week ahead is possible with truck tracking.
 TRUX has an easy-to-use dashboard and drag and drop technology to make creating a schedule, reordering and handling change orders a breeze.
 Dispatchers can use historical data to optimize routes for increased efficiency and reduced fuel costs.